 “Living and learning are evolving in ways that we could not have imagined.
 This new facility will help us keep pace with transformations in graduate business education,” says Gupta.

 State-of-the-art facilities are essential in the competition with other top schools for the finest students, as well as to give Broad the physical facilities it needs to launch game-changing initiatives in business education.

-Adjacent to the Business College Building and Eppley Center, the new space will add an estimated 100,000 square feet for teaching and learning, expand the total space available for both graduate and undergraduate education, and become a catalyst of change, providing renewed energy to business education at MSU and enhancing what it means to be a Spartan business graduate.
+Adjacent to the North Business College Complex and Eppley Center, the new space will add an estimated 100,000 square feet for teaching and learning, expand the total space available for both graduate and undergraduate education, and become a catalyst of change, providing renewed energy to business education at MSU and enhancing what it means to be a Spartan business graduate.

 LEVEL 1 — From the Main Entrance on Shaw Lane, students and visitors will be greeted with expansive, open spaces offering natural light and panoramic views of the Red Cedar River, and the natural beauty of the campus.
 This impressive welcoming space will house an expanded Career Management Center, serving all business students, recruiters and corporate partners, featuring more than 20 interview rooms and a recruiters’ lounge.
 Broad College reception and proximal business offices for student services as well as career management services are on this “street level” space.

 LEVEL 2 – Without sacrificing the benefits of natural lighting and views of the open atrium space below, level 2 is a dedicated teaching and learning space.
 Highly flexible classrooms, meeting and team rooms, and seminar rooms will support case study, work clusters, video conferencing and guest lecturers in a dynamic learning environment.
 An MBA student lounge will find a new home in this space as well.